fenago/nlp-pytorch/lab_guides/Lab_2.md

 ==========================================================================

-In this chapter, we will show you how to get PyTorch up and running on your computer, as well as demonstrate some of its key functionalities.
+In this lab, we will show you how to get PyTorch up and running on your computer, as well as demonstrate some of its key functionalities.
 We will then compare PyTorch to some other deep learning frameworks, before exploring some of the NLP functionality of PyTorch, such as its